Drexell's Class: Synopsis

-Drexell's Class starred Dabney Coleman as Otis Drexell, a fifth-grade teacher at fictional Grantwood Elementary School in Cedar Bluffs, Iowa.
-Drexell's backstory revealed that he was a corporate raider who lost a large amount of money on a failed venture, dodged his taxes, and was arrested.
-At his sentencing, he was offered a suspended sentence if he worked as a teacher at the understaffed school to pay off his back taxes.
-Drexell was a divorced man whose two daughters lived with him.
-The cast also included two antagonists, rival teacher Roscoe Davis (Dakin Matthews) and Principal Francine Itkin (Randy Graff), who was later succeeded by Principal Marylin Ridge (Edie McClurg).
+Dabney Coleman is Otis Drexell, a fifth-grade teacher at fictional Grantwood Elementary School in Cedar Bluffs, Iowa.
+Drexell was a divorced father living with his two daughters, the boy crazy Melissa (A. J. Langer), who dated happy, dim-witted Slash (Phil Buckman), and the levelheaded, mature Brenda (Brittany Murphy).
+His sarcastic, cynical and manipulative ways made it easier to deal with his class.
+Drexell's backstory revealed he was a corporate raider who lost a large amount of money on a failed venture, dodged his taxes, and was arrested.
+At his sentencing, he was offered a suspended sentence if he served as a teacher at the understaffed school to pay off his back taxes.
+The cast also included two antagonists, the smug rival teacher Roscoe Davis (Dakin Matthews), who enjoyed putting Drexell down, claiming he had a better class of students, and principal Francine Itkin (Randy Graff), who thought Drexell was incompetent and couldn't control his class.
+Itkin later had a nervous breakdown and was replaced by shrewd principal Marylin Ridge (Edie McClurg).

-One of Drexell's few friends at the school was P.E. teacher George (Cleavant Derricks), who shared Drexell's love of sports and beer.
-Most episodes revolved around Drexell's unwillingness to teach his students lessons by the book, or trying to be a good father to his daughters.
+One of Drexell's few friends was P.E. teacher George Foster (Cleavant Derricks), who shared Drexell's love of sports and beer.
+Early episodes focused on Drexell's unwillingness to teach his students lessons by the book, while later episodes focused more on his life outside of school and his attempts to be a good father.
 On one occasion, Drexell's ex-wife made an appearance; Drexell hoped she would remarry so he could stop paying alimony.